aFarkas/lazysizes/plugins/include/README.md

 ###Loading Styles or Modules

 The include feature can also load CSS or AMD modules.
-To mark an URL as CSS put a ``css:`` in front of the URL, to load an AMD module put a ``amd:`` identifier in front of it:
+To mark an URL as CSS put a ``css:`` in front of the URL or to load an AMD module put a ``amd:`` identifier in front of it:

 ```html
 <div class="dynamic-content lazyload" data-include="css:my-style.css (large)">